-The University of North Texas Art Galleries support the educational mission of the university, enrich the aesthetic environment of the community and serve as a cultural resource for the public at large.
-Through a focus on curatorial, student, and faculty projects involving vanguard contemporary art, the galleries challenge and promote the current discourse surrounding living artists and their works.
+The University of North Texas Art Galleries support the educational mission of the university, enrich the aesthetic environment and serve as a cultural resource for the public at large.
+With a focus on curatorial projects involving contemporary art, the Galleries inspire and empower student and community audiences through the viewing experience, foster students’ confidence in the public display of their artworks, and present and promote the artist’s voice.

 Art in Public Places celebrates the acquisition and display of artworks on the UNT Denton campus as early as 1935.
 Art in Public Places includes a Percent for Art program, with our newest acquisitions by Norie Sato and Murielle White in the new UNT Student Union.